 (vi) the availability of Federal resources to properly manage designated areas; and

 (vii) such other factors as the Secretary deems appropriate.

 82 FR 20429-20430 (May 1, 2017).

-Be sure to get your public comment in before May 26 for Bears Ears and June 10 for the rest and make your voice heard!
+Be sure to get your public comment in by July 10 and make your voice heard!